phnmnn/OSC99/README.md

 # OSC99_JAN28
-A oscillator based generate visual synthesizer with UI written in Processing
+An oscillator based generate visual synthesizer with UI written in Processing
 <br/>
 ................................................................................................................................
 <br/>